telerik/winforms-docs/gridview/columns/column-types/gridviewdecimalcolumn.md

 {{endregion}}

 __Setting decimal places to the column cells__

-In order to define how the values should be displayed by the cells
-            of the GridViewDecimalColumn in the sense of their decimal places, we should set the FormatString property of the column:
+In order to define how the values should be displayed by the cellsof the GridViewDecimalColumn in the sense of their decimal places, we should set the FormatString property of the column:
-          #_[C#]_

 {{source=..\SamplesCS\GridView\Columns\GridViewDecimalColumn1.cs region=decimalPlacesCell}}
 {{source=..\SamplesVB\GridView\Columns\GridViewDecimalColumn1.vb region=decimalPlacesCell}}